 Thyroid cancer is typically found as palpable nodules in the thyroid.
 These nodules do not produce thyroid hormones.
 There are three major groups of thyroid cancers based on the origin of the tumor cells and the tumor’s clinical behavior.
 Treatment of thyroid cancer differs between these types but almost always includes surgical removal of part of or the entire thyroid gland.
 After surgery, in many but not all patients, the remaining thyroid tissue can be destroyed via radioactive-iodine therapy in differentiated thyroid cancer.

 While the majority of differentiated thyroid cancers are treatable, RAI-refractory locally advanced or metastatic disease is more difficult to treat and is associated with a lower patient survival rate.
 In thyroid cancer of follicular origin, 5–10% of cases will develop metastatic disease.
 Around 60–70% of these metastatic cases will become RAI-refractory.
-To date, RAI-refractory patients have only had a life expectancy of 3-5 years.
-Further, only 10 percent of RAI-refractory patients survive 10 years after diagnosis, versus 60 percent of patients who do respond to RAI therapy.
+To date, RAI-refractory patients have only had a life expectancy of 3-5 years2.
+Further, only 10 percent of RAI-refractory patients survive 10 years after diagnosis, versus 60 percent of patients who do respond to RAI therapy3.
 Chemotherapy has low response/survival rates and significant toxicity in RAI-refractory patients, leaving them in need of new treatment options.
 With the entrance of ewer precision oncology treatments, some of the thyroid cancer cases can now also be treated based on their specific genomic alteration.